 in 1979 and has worked very hard on developing a complete

 lesson program on banjo, mandolin, fiddle and guitar.
-He has taught more than a thousand students over thirty years, many of whom have become top players in the Bay Area and beyond.
+He has taught thousands of students over thirty years, many of whom have become top players in the Bay Area and beyond.
 He has been especially successful with children, some of whom

 have grown into major talents on the local and national scene.